bonfire-networks/CommonsPub-Server/docs/ARCHITECTURE.md

 - `MoodleNet.Threads` (for managing and querying threads and comments)
 - `MoodleNet.Users` (for managing and querying both local and remote users)
 - `MoodleNet.Uploads` (for managing uploaded content)

+- `CommonsPub.Character` (a shared abstraction over users, communities, collections, and other objects that need to have feeds and act as an actor in ActivityPub land)

 #### Additional Libraries